 In this series, plein air painter and instructor Jeanne Mackenzie takes a look at new paintings by contemporary artists and points out why they succeed as painted images.
-This week, Kathryn A. McMahon’s “Beaverdams Pond.”
+This week, Steve Miller’s “Off the Gov’t Pier.”

 Hidden treasures from Maine to North Carolina were captured through vibrant plein air watercolors for an exciting solo exhibition this spring in New York.

 As the new editor of PleinAir Today, I’d like to take a moment to introduce myself and express the excitement I have at entering this remarkable world of outdoor painting.
 There’s a catch, however.

 The power of friendship and passion for outdoor painting overcame several logistical obstacles for five Northeast painters who gathered at Topsail beach for a painting retreat.
 Their tale of triumph is just one click away.

 On June 12, 2016, a devastating fire ripped through and destroyed the Nitram Charcoal factory.
 Although the bad news continued after the destruction, good news has begun to surface, including what we have to report here.